Attack on Titan (film): Part 2

 Hange, Mikasa and the others retrieve an undetonated bomb in Eren's hometown with the hopes of using it to seal the outer wall.
 They encounter Shikishima's troops and reunite with Eren.
 However, Shikishima attempts to recruit them into his coup, revealing that he plans to use the dud bomb not to seal the wall but to blow up the capital and let the Titans overtake everything, freeing humanity.
 Realizing that more innocent lives would be shed, Eren stands against Shikishima.
 As they fight, Sannagi sacrifices himself to bring down a nearby tower that falls on the weapon stockpile, blowing it up while the others escape with the bomb.
 However, Shikishima reappears on the truck and stabs himself revealing himself to be the Titan that took Eren earlier.
 The gang attack Shikishima, who smashes Eren into a wall, but Eren transforms into his Titan form and defeats Shikishima.
 Titan Eren climbs the wall and plants the bomb, reverting to his human form while Armin sets the fuse.

 Having survived the earlier attack, Kubal wants the group to give up Eren and return to the interior, but they refuse.
 Kubal shoots Armin, but is shot by Sasha and falls, transforming into the Colossal Titan which actually breached the outer wall in part 1.
 Mikasa and Jean try to jump on the Colossal Titan's back.
 The bomb does not go off, so Mikasa tries to get the bomb fuse working again, but is confronted by Shikishima.
-Eren tries to break into Colossal Titan's nape but is knocked down.
+Eren tries to break into the Colossal Titan's nape but is knocked down.
 Shikishima sacrifices himself by transforming into a Titan and lodging the bomb into the Colossal Titan's mouth.
 The detonation successfully closes the hole in the wall and Eren and Mikasa stand at the top of the wall overlooking the ocean.